Grafton Stables, new walking trail named

-In 2025, after consultation with the local community, Grafton Stables became part of Surrey’s 10,000-acre Countryside Estate, helping to protect its biodiversity for future generations.
+In 2025, after consultation with the local community, Grafton Stables in Worcester Park became part of Surrey’s 10,000-acre Countryside Estate, helping to protect its biodiversity for future generations.

-Countryside management work has been taking place over the winter months with a view to opening Grafton Stables to the public in Spring 2026.
+Countryside management work has been taking place over the winter months and Grafton Stables will open to the public in early April.
 Part of this work has involved creating a new short walking trail around the site.
-The short trail weaves it's way through a mix of woodland and open green space, and we are reaching out to the local community to help us name the new trail.
+The short trail weaves it's way through a mix of woodland and open green space, offering visitors a perfect way to explore this new part of our Countryside Estate.

 More from countryside news